Andre Gray: Luton Town

 The day after the play-off final defeat, Gray signed a two-year professional contract with Luton for a fee of £30,000.
-Beginning the 2012–13 season in a substitute role, Gray scored his first goal of the campaign in a 4–1 win over Macclesfield Town on 1 September 2012 as he broke back into the starting lineup.
-Gray's performance in a 2–0 FA Cup fourth qualifying round victory over Cambridge United in late October saw him win the FA Cup Player of the Round award.
+Beginning the 2012–13 season in a substitute role, he scored his first goal of the campaign in a 4–1 win over Macclesfield Town on 1 September as he broke back into the starting lineup.
+His performance in a 2–0 FA Cup fourth qualifying round victory over Cambridge United in late October saw him win the FA Cup Player of the Round award.
 On 1 December, he helped the Hatters into the third round proper of the FA Cup, scoring the opener in a 2–1 second round victory over Dorchester Town.
-Luton were drawn against Gray's hometown club Wolverhampton Wanderers in the third round and he played 89 minutes of the 1–0 giant killing on 5 January 2013.
+Luton were drawn against Gray's hometown club Wolverhampton Wanderers in the third round and he played 89 minutes of the 1–0 giant killing on 5 January.
 On 14 January, following a run of ten matches in which he scored eight goals, Gray signed a new two-and-a-half-year contract, which would keep him at Kenilworth Road until June 2015.
 He played 75 minutes of Luton's shock 1–0 FA Cup fourth round giant killing of Norwich City on 26 January, but the Hatters' run was stopped by Millwall in the fifth round, who ran out 3–0 victors.
-Gray rounded out the 2012–13 season with a run of six goals in six matches, which included two braces in the Hatters' final two matches of the season.
+He rounded out the 2012–13 season with a run of six goals in six matches, which included two braces in the Hatters' final two matches of the season.
 Gray made 54 appearances and scored 20 goals in a season which saw Luton finish two places outside the play-offs.